 Tips for Success:

-I prefer a coarse mash of the banana in this recipes, especially since it allows for one less bowl to be dirtied!
+I prefer a coarse mash of the banana in this recipe, especially since it allows for one less bowl to be dirtied!
 If you do not want banana chunks you can use a hand-held mixer or stand mixer to get a smooth consistency.

 If you happen to prefer using brown sugar to get the extra rich depth of flavor you can very easily swap out for the white sugar.

 These muffins rise beautifully and still appear slightly wet in the center just moments before they are done.
 I like to remove them at the moment because I prefer a slightly underdone muffin.
-No matter how you prefer yours, keeping a close eye on them in the last couple minutes of baking is recommended.
+No matter how you prefer yours, keeping a close eye on them in the last couple of minutes of baking is recommended.
 There are few worse things than a dry banana muffin!

 Adding nuts or chocolate chips is an excellent way to jazz up these muffins!
 I have added blueberry and white chocolate morsels with success.
 Be warned, though, any addition of chocolate makes these muffins taste more like a cupcake!